 RICHARD SYMONS is the Founder, Director and Producer of Spirit Level Film, an exciting independent film company set up in 2001.

 Richard studied law at Queen Mary’s College.
-After leaving university he co-founded a company selling information storage technology to the entertainment industry.
-By the time he sold out in 2000, it was one of the largest in Europe, supplying governments, institutions and multi-nationals as well as having it’s own championship-winning race team.
+After leaving university, he co-founded a company selling information storage technology to the entertainment industry.
+By the time he sold out in 2000, it was one of the largest in Europe, supplying governments, institutions, and multi-nationals as well as having Italy’s own championship-winning race team.

 Running the racing team inspired Richard’s first film The Snake and the Stallion, about the rivalry between Enzo Ferrari and Carroll Shelby, the man who created the legendary Cobra and Mustang, but sold his soul to Ford Motor Company along the way.
 He pitched the idea to the BBC, who agreed to commission it and so he set up Spirit Level Film.
 Despite having never been behind the lens, he soon found himself in charge of a 40-man crew, the Goodwood Estate (including its racetrack) and half a dozen cars with a $45 million value.

 Spirit Level Film then bought the rights to C’etaitun Rendezvous.
 Banned in 1976 and described by Jeremy Clarkson as a film that “…makes Bullitt look like a cartoon,” only to discover no retailer in the UK would touch it – forcing Spirit Level Film to distribute the film themselves.
 Rendezvous was a phenomenal success and solidified Spirit Level’s credentials as a totally independent film company that could make and distribute the films they loved.